afloyd/mongo-migrate/README.md

 Usage: node mongodb-migrate [options] [command]

 Options:
-	-runmm, --runMongoMIgrate		Run the migration from the command line -c, --chdir <path>				Change the working directory (if you wish to store your migrations outside of this folder -dbc, --dbConfig            	Valid JSON string containing db settings (overrides -c, -cfg, & -dbn), like this:
+	-runmm, --runMongoMigrate		Run the migration from the command line -c, --chdir <path>				Change the working directory (if you wish to store your migrations outside of this folder -dbc, --dbConfig            	Valid JSON string containing db settings (overrides -c, -cfg, & -dbn), like this:
 										-dbc='{ "host": "localhost", "db": "mydbname", "port": 27017, "username": "myuser", "password": "mypwd"}'